wet-boew/wet-boew-drupal/modules/apps/wetkit_core/README.md

 The magical core of the WetKit framework

 Important
-* This App is based on and often pulls upstream upstream from Panopoly Admin @ drupal.org/project/panopoly_core
+* This App is based on and often pulls upstream upstream from Panopoly Core @ drupal.org/project/panopoly_core
-* The latest upstream sync has been checked against commit: 1b782cc (Verified)
+* The latest upstream sync has been checked against commit: 3826bf1 (Verified)
 * Panopoly Core is the creation of a prolific drupaler with the handle Populist @ drupal.org/user/58600

 Key Features (Panopoly Core)